etf-validator/governance/TOR/Contribution.md

 2. Create a branch in your forked repository that either references an ETF Improvement Proposal (EIP) or an reported bug.
-The branch name must be 'EIP-NUMBER' for an ETF Improvement Proposal, where NUMBER is the GitHub issue number from governance repository or 'issue-NUMBER' where NUMBER is the GitHub issue number from the ETF webapp repository.
+The branch name must be 'EIP-NUMBER' for an ETF Improvement Proposal, where NUMBER is the GitHub issue number from governance repository or 'bug-NUMBER' where NUMBER is the GitHub issue number from the ETF webapp repository.
 3. Make the code changes.
 Please also check the Requirements for a Pull Request section below.